Tweet

 Mid-Range Accommodation

-The Paddock Guesthouse is one of the best places to stay in Lake District and just a stone’s throw away from the Keswick town center, one of the best area in The Lake District.
+is one of the best places to stay in Lake District and just a stone’s throw away from the Keswick town center, one of the best area in The Lake District.
 This bed and breakfast is housed in a building from the 1800’s full of charm and history-making it perfect for a weekend away.
 Beautiful fell views from most of the rooms mean you’ll be transported to another world without even leaving the bed, but it is recommended to leave as Keswick as so much to offer.

 High-End Accommodation

 On the picturesque shores Ullswater you’ll find heaven, some even would say the best place to stay in Lake District.
-Also known as Another Place.
-But this is far from just another place, this luxury hotel is one of the most incredible in the Lake District.
+Also known as But this is far from just another place, this luxury hotel is one of the most incredible in the Lake District.
 The facilities are top-notch with a pool, sauna, jacuzzi and fitness room, just to name a few, as well as a gorgeous bar and dining area to be enjoyed.
 Separated into 2 wings you’ll find just 40 rooms in total here, all with thoughtful decor and stunning views.

 Choosing where to stay in The Lake District can be challenging, but factoring in your travel budget can certainly help!